benory/1520s-project-website/cloudflare/README.md

 submission to the same Google Form.
 The Category field distinguishes `Error report` submissions from `Contact` submissions.

+`form-notification.gs` is the category-aware Apps Script attached to the Google Form.
+It sends a contact-specific email for `Contact` submissions and preserves the detailed error-report email for `Error report` submissions.

 ## Required setup

 1. Create a Google Form with these fields: